Muntasir-Ayan/assignment-2/README.md

 ### Features

 - **Responsive Design**: Adaptable to all screen sizes including mobile, tablet, and desktop.
+- **Region Selection**: User can select region, based on region currency will changed, use can aslo change currency menually.
+- **Sharing Option**: user can share through socail media(not implemented), Just link copy implemented.
+- **Saving Option**: User can save, using save button clicking.
+- **Image View**: User can see more images.
+- **Travelers Count**: User can set travelers numbers and can travel with pets or without pet also.
 - **Room Listings**: Showcase different room types with images, prices, and descriptions.
 - **Amenities Section**: Lists the hotel’s amenities like Kitchen, Dryer, Parking, washer and outdoor  facilities.
 - **Booking Form**: Allows users to submit booking inquiries with their contact details.